Megakuul/backup-analyzer/README.md

 This is a very simple webapp, that is designed to help you define/create/manage Backup-Strategies and Backup-Retentions, primarly for the Veeam Backup Platform.

-Application is hosted on Vercel.
+Application is hosted on Vercel, as database for the generated links Vercels-KV database is used.

 **Important**: